A linear bound for the size of the finite terminal assembly of a directed non-cooperative tile assembly system: Decomposition into dominant arcs

-Then, we show that a dominant arc of $P$ on column $c$ is weakly dominant (Lemma \ref{lem:link:dom} and corollary \ref{cor:link:dom}).
-Afterwards, we show that if a span $(u_i,u_{i+1})$ is an upward (resp. downward) span then any weakly dominant arc of this span is also an upward (resp. downward) arc (see Lemma \ref{lem:link:same}).
-This lemma will imply the main result of this section in corollary \ref{cor:decompo:cano}: a branch cannot intersect with $P$ after turning right of a dominant arc if $P$ is canonical.
+Then, we show that a dominant arc of $P$ on glue column $c$ is weakly dominant (Lemma \ref{lem:link:dom} and Corollary \ref{cor:link:dom}) for some pseudo-span of $P$ on glue column $c$.
+Afterwards, we show that if a pseudo-span $(u_i,u_{i+1})$ is an upward (resp. downward) pseudo-span then any weakly dominant arc of this pseudo-span is also an upward (resp. downward) arc (see Lemma \ref{lem:link:same}).
+These two lemmas imply the main result of this section in Corollary \ref{cor:decompo:cano}: the orientation of the spans matches the orientation of the dominant arcs, thus assembling a path which turns right of such an arc and which intersects with the end of $P$ would contradict the definition of a canonical path.